DLMatias/personaremakecompendium/README.md

 The project is built entirely as a client side web application and is deployed through GitHub Pages.
 No backend services, databases, or external APIs are required.

+DISCLAIMER: None of this information is verified in game.
+I am using existing data that was already available.

 ## Features

 ### Compendium